jstac/tokyo_2022_coursework/README.md

-# An Introduction to Computational Macroeconomics
+# An Introduction to Computational Macroeconomics (Tokyo 2022)

-## U Tokyo 2022

-Lecturer: John Stachurski
+* Lecturer: John Stachurski
+* Lecture times: Wednesdays 3 and 4 periods (13:00-16:40).
+* Start date: 8/6/2022

+## Overview

 This course provides a short but fast-moving introduction to computational modeling in macroeconomics and finance.
 Topics include numerical methods and their application to workhorse models in macroeconomics, such as Markov chains, asset pricing problems and dynamic programming.

+## Notifications

+This is the course homepage.
+Any new information or resources for the course will be posted below.
+Please check this page at least once per week.

+## Topics

 1. Scientific programming in Python
 2. Foundations of numerical methods